bicerfatih/AWSFlaskImageProcessingAPIService/Deploy_Run_FlaskAPI_AWS_EC2/Deploy_Run_FlaskAPI_AWS_EC2.md

 ```
 Gunicorn is running (Ctrl + C to exit gunicorn)!

-Use systemd to manage Gunicorn
+I use systemd to manage Gunicorn
 Systemd is a boot manager for Linux.
 We are using it to restart gunicorn if the EC2 restarts or reboots for some reason.
-We create a <projectname>.service file in the /etc/systemd/system folder, and specify what would happen to gunicorn when the system reboots.
+I create a <projectname>.service file in the /etc/systemd/system folder, and specify when the system reboots.
-We will be adding 3 parts to systemd Unit file — Unit, Service, Install

-Unit — This section is for description about the project and some dependencies
-Service — To specify user/group we want to run this service after.
-Also some information about the executables and the commands.
-Install — tells systemd at which moment during boot process this service should start.
-With that said, create an unit file in the /etc/systemd/system directory

 ```bash
 sudo nano /etc/systemd/system/helloworld.service